Sineme01/Kanban_Board_APP/README.md

 It is a Kanban Board Application.

-Features:-
+# Features:-

-Group By: Status, Priority, Users.
+**Group By**: Status, Priority, Users.

-Order By: Priority (Sorting all the cards in descending order depending on their prirorities), Title (Sorting all the cards in ascending order depending on their title).
+**Order By**: Priority (Sorting all the cards in descending order depending on their prirorities), Title (Sorting all the cards in ascending order depending on their title).

-Tech stack: HTML, CSS, ReacJS
+**Tech stack**: HTML, CSS, ReacJS

+The application saves the user's view state even after page reload.